ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.deconz/README.md

 `"on": true, "transitiontime": 5, "hue": 65500`

+#### Create a scene
+   1. Set all lights in the group to the state you wish for the scene
+   2. Write the name of your scene to the `createscene` state Thats it!

+#### Create group
+   1. Set the state `groups.creategroup` with the desired name of the group This creates an empty group.
+   2. the lamp(s) can now be added with `manage.addtoGroup`.
+      To do this set the state with the ID of the group.

 ## German

 Verbindet mit der von dresden-elektronik entwickelten deConz-Software.
 Diese Software soll eine universelle ZigBee Gateway-Lösung sein, die die Hardware von dresden-elektronik, ConBee USB-Stick und RaspBee, ein Modul für den Raspberry Pi, verwendet.